Story: Treaty of Waitangi

 The Treaty of Waitangi was a written agreement made in 1840 between the British Crown (the monarch) and more than 500 Māori chiefs.
 After that, New Zealand became a colony of Britain and Māori became British subjects.
 However, Māori and Europeans had different understandings and expectations of the treaty.

 Drafting and signing the treaty

 The treaty was drafted in English and then translated into Māori by missionary Henry Williams and his son Edward.
 It was presented to around 500 Māori at Waitangi on 5 February 1840 and there was much debate.
 The next day, 6 February, more than 40 chiefs signed the treaty.
 Copies of the treaty were taken around the country, and many more chiefs signed.
 Most signed a Māori-language version.

-Reasons why chiefs signed the treaty included wanting controls on the sales of Māori land to Europeans, and controls on European settlers.
+Reasons why chiefs signed the treaty included wanting controls on sales of Māori land to Europeans, and on European settlers.
 They also wanted to trade with Europeans, and believed the new relationship with Britain would stop fighting between tribes.

 Those who didn’t sign the treaty were concerned they would lose their independence and power, and wanted to settle their own disputes.
 Some chiefs never had the opportunity to sign it, as it was not taken to all regions.

 The meaning of the English version was not exactly the same as the meaning of the Māori translation.